rvsrvs/learn-swift/README.md

 ## Swift Language Features That Are Different from ObjC/Java/JavaScript

-You will want to pay special attention to familiarizing yourself with the following concepts that are specific to Swift and similar languages (Rust and Haskell for example) and that are absent in various ways from Java/JavaScript/ObjC:
+You will want to pay special attention to familiarizing yourself with the following concepts that are specific to Swift and similar languages (Rust and Haskell for example) and that are absent or different in various ways from Java/JavaScript/ObjC:

 Current Swift features:

 * Types expressible as either value or reference types
 * Sum types as first-class types in addition to Product types
-* Reified, constrained generics
+* Strongly typed, reified, constrained generics
 * Simplified syntax for functional composition techniques

 Coming Swift features: